MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxstreams/nc-acxstreams-evt_acx_stream_assign_drm_content_id.md

 ## -description

-The EVT_ACX_STREAM_ASSIGN_DRM_CONTENT_ID event tells the driver to assign a content ID for the purposes of DRM streaming.
+The **EVT_ACX_STREAM_ASSIGN_DRM_CONTENT_ID** event tells the driver to assign a content ID for the purposes of DRM streaming.

 ## -parameters

 ### -param Stream

 An existing ACXSTREAM Object.
+For more information, see [ACX - Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ### -param ContentId